-What do you want from your home?
+What do you want from your shipping container tiny house?

-Do you want to be off grid and low energy?
+Do you want to be off-grid and low energy?
 Do you want the latest gadgets and high energy consumption on the grid?
 How should it appear?

 Is the home to be a fixed installation?

-For those who want to stay in one place and want to play the game and not live a life looking over their shoulder for bureaucrats, you need to plan your home to meet local building regulations.
-Get help from a local planning consultant and a structural engineer or an architect before you take the leap – we considered these issues in a previous blog on the Gateway Gazette.
+For those who want to stay in one place and want to play the game and not live a life looking over their shoulder for council inspectors, you need to plan your home to meet local building regulations.
+Find out which states allow these types of buildings before getting too far ahead.

 Where do you want it?

-Are you going off into the bush to live completely off-grid or do you want to build it in your parents’ garden as a granny flat?
-This will inform a whole range of things from appearance, to the way you fit it out.
+Are you going off into the bush to live completely off-grid, or do you want to build it in your parents’ garden as a granny flat?
+This will inform a whole range of things from appearance to the way you fit it out.